vivien/i3blocks-contrib/keyindicator/README.md

   -B <background color off>: hex color to use when indicator is off
   --hide: don't output anything when indicator is off

-Note: environment variable $BLOCK_INSTANCE should be one of:
-  CAPS, NUM (default is CAPS).
 ```